Welcome to the most unique approach to helping America's troubled youth change the direction and attitude in their lives.

 Stevenson's time at Thomas A. DeVilbiss High School in Toledo, Ohio was not the best of times for Michael Stevenson, but it was a learning experience that shaped his future.

 Stevenson was bullied at home by a half brother and bullied at school by more.
-His gym teacher was a World War II veteran of the Naval battles at Guadalcanal and he inspired Stevenson to learn more.
+His gym teacher was a World War II veteran at the tender age of 17.
+He inspired Stevenson to learn more about the Navy action in World War II.
 So Stevenson turned to reading World War II history in the school library.
+The stories changed his life.

 What 16-year old Michael Stevenson read empowered him to endure his bullies, but it also made him realize the great debt of gratitude we owe those youthful defenders of America.
 What struck Stevenson most was that most of those in World War II were teenagers, some Stevenson's age.

 After high school Stevenson joined the Navy and spent a short time aboard USS HENLEY as a signalman.
-If not for his youthful naivety he would have made a career of the Navy; but life did not take that course.
-However one promise that Stevenson surely kept was to seek out and meet as many World War II veterans as he could; particularly those he read about in high school.
+Stevenson surely kept one promise he made in high school; to seek out and meet as many World War II veterans as he could, including those he read about in high school.

 In 1972 Stevenson began a quest to create a publication to honor America's veterans and serving military; Navy Life.
 Stevenson subsequently not only became a frequent visitor to Veterans' Homes, but also attended more than 60 World War II reunions and brought many long lost veterans together.
 He met veterans that fought in combat as young as 12-years old, and interviewed some that were over 100.
-He's interviewed a Titanic survivor and a long list of the famous and footnote in history.
+He's interviewed a Titanic survivor, two Presidents, and a long list of the famous and footnotes in history.

 The wisdom and stories passed onto Stevenson became the foundation of the youth projects he would later create to help young people, as they had inspired and helped him.